raydac/java-prolog-parser/README.md

 [![YooMoney donation](https://img.shields.io/badge/donation-Yoo.money-blue.svg)](https://yoomoney.ru/to/41001158080699)

-# Preword
+# Pre-word

-During my development of Java prolog engine (JProl) I had developed parser to parse sources written in Edinburgh style, I decided to extract the module into separated project and 1.0.0 version was published.
-In 2018 I had decided to make deep refactoring and 2.0.0 version was published.
-The Parser allows build custom prolog parsers with support of operators and some modern prolog features.
+During [my experiments in Prolog with Java](https://github.com/raydac/jprol), I developed some parser to process Prolog sources written in Edinburgh style.
+I decided that it is useful stuff, and it would be good to be prepared as separated independent module published in Maven central.
+In 2018 deep refactoring made the parser better and stronger.

 # Features